 Andreas Künzi has professional backgrounds in civil engineering, design, architecture and archiving/documentation.
 In 2016 he graduated a BA in contemporary history at the University of Freiburg, Switzerland as part of a second educational pathway.
 Subsequently he graduated a master’s program (MSc) in Urban & Regional Planning at the University of Amsterdam in 2018.
-His thesis explored the waterfront developments of Rotterdam and Hamburg.
-The study thereby emphasized a historical outlook by use of a particular framework of path analysis.
+His thesis explored the waterfront developments of Rotterdam and Hamburg, emphasizing a historical outlook by use of a particular framework of path analysis.
 Since 2019 he has worked on numerous projects in urban planning in Switzerland, where he engaged with different planning practices.
-He began collaborating with the Port City Futures program as a PhD candidate in spring 2020.
+He began collaborating with the Port City Futures program as a research associate and PhD candidate in spring 2020.
 His research focuses on the historical port development of Basel, Switzerland.
 The case study of Basel thereby introduces the first inland/river port area into the Port City Futures initiative.

 Lecturer: ‘Imprint, Pathway, Lock-in?
 Path Analysis and Urban Waterfront Developments’.
 Gentrification Throughout the Ages, A Longterm Perspective on Urban Displacement, Social Transformation and Resistance.
 Workshop 9 - 10 May 2019, Amsterdam Centre for Urban History, Centre for Urban Studies, Amsterdam.